bitnami/containers/bitnami/elasticsearch/README.md

   bitnami/elasticsearch:latest
 ```

 In the above command the container is added to a cluster named `elasticsearch-cluster` using the `ELASTICSEARCH_CLUSTER_NAME`.
 The `ELASTICSEARCH_CLUSTER_HOSTS` parameter set the name of the nodes that set the cluster so we will need to launch other container for the second node.
-Finally the `ELASTICSEARCH_NODE_NAME` parameter allows to indicate a known name for the node, otherwise elasticsearch will generate a randon one.
+Finally the `ELASTICSEARCH_NODE_NAME` parameter allows to indicate a known name for the node, otherwise elasticsearch will generate a random one.

 #### Step 3: Create a second node